-‘Dancing With The Stars’: Full Cast Announced – Meet The Stars
+‘Dancing With The Stars’: Full Cast Announced — Meet The Stars

 Rashad Jennings with Emma Slater

-Rashad Jennings is the obligatory Dancing with the Stars football player competing for the mirror ball trophy.
-He has been ranked as one of the #1 NFL safeties in 2015.
-He has played for the Jacksonville Jaguars, the Oakland Radars and now the New York Giants.
-He is the founder of the Rashad Jennings Foundation dedicated to inspiring kids and teens by making education fun.
+Rashad Jennings is the obligatory Dancing with the Stars football player competing for the Mirrorball trophy.
+He has been ranked as one of the No. 1 NFL safeties in 2015.
+He has played for the Jacksonville Jaguars, the Oakland Radars, and now the New York Giants.
+He is the founder of the Rashad Jennings Foundation, which is dedicated to inspiring kids and teens by making education fun.

 David Ross with Lindsay Arnold

-David Ross is a two time World Series Champion playing for the Boston Red Sox in 2013 and the Chicago Cubs in 2016, however, during his 15 years in the Major League, he has also played for Los Angeles Dodgers, Pittsburgh Pirates, San Diego Padres, Cincinnati Reds and the Atlanta Braves.
-His new book, Teammate: My Journey in Baseball and a World Series for the Ages” will be published in May of this year.
+David Ross is a two-time World Series Champion playing for the Boston Red Sox in 2013 and the Chicago Cubs in 2016.
+However, during his 15 years in the Major League, he has also played for Los Angeles Dodgers, Pittsburgh Pirates, San Diego Padres, Cincinnati Reds and the Atlanta Braves.
+His new book, Teammate: My Journey in Baseball and a World Series for the Ages, will be published in May of this year.

 [Featured Image by ABC]